crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 - 'NO'
 ```

-The most tragic aspect of this bug, howevere, is that it is
+The most tragic aspect of this bug, however, is that it is
-*intended* behavior according to the YAML 2.0 specification.
+*intended* behavior according to the [YAML 1.2 specification](https://github.com/yaml/yaml-spec/tree/spec-1.2).
-The real fix requires explicitly disregaring the spec - which
+The real fix requires explicitly disregarding the spec - which
 is why most YAML parsers have it.

 StrictYAML sidesteps this problem by ignoring key parts of the